Rain

 Piper is another save from the same notorious Colorado kill pen (Fabrizius).
 All the horses that arrived at Wild Spirit Mustangs from the kill pens were very skinny, Piper however, was pretty round and once in my care, kept getting rounder, well….. it turned out she was pregnant!
 My friend Elaine who had just weaned her young colt from his mother got in touch with me and was looking for a play buddy for her colt and so Piper made the long trek from Idaho to Elaine in Oklahoma!
 Once Piper’s colt, Zip was born Jeske went to Oklahoma to visit Elaine and meet Piper’s adorable colt.
 Piper and Zip have found an incredible family with Elaine and her herd of four horses and get to run and play on hundreds of acres.
 They really hit the jackpot with their forever home!

-Tango and Mango came from the Colorado Kill pen and Jeske rescued these two mares together with Ruthie (who is now a Wild Spirit Mustangs sanctuary horse).
+Tango and Mango came from the Colorado Kill pen and Jeske rescued these two mares together with Ruthie.
 Since all three mares were said to have been exposed to a stallion, Jeske approached a rescue in Colorado to take in Mango and Tango, as she did not have enough room nor the appropriate facility to handle potentially three foals!
 Mountain Valley Horse Rescue located in McCoy, CO graciously took the two mares and Tango had a baby filly they named Cora B. Mango found an amazing home shortly thereafter, as well as baby Cora B. Tango is still thriving at the rescue and hopefully she will find her own person soon!

 Photo credit Mango & Tango’s story: Mountain Valley Horse Rescue